-We use ethanol to extract our hemp, the most historically used method for cannabis/hemp extracts.
-It is a clean and cold extraction method that allows for optimal retention of terpenes and other sensitive compounds.
-We also employ low-temperature and relatively low-pressure CO2 extractions for some of our products.
+We employ low-temperature and relatively low-pressure CO2 extractions for our products.
 We also use supercritical carbon dioxide (CO2) at low temperatures to extract some of our products.

 Bluebird Botanicals does not use petroleum or toxic chemicals for our solvent extractions.
 Some manufacturers may use butane or other chemicals to separate the plant matter and medicinal chemicals, but we opt for the more natural route.
 The carbon dioxide or alcohol used to create our full-spectrum hemp extracts is almost fully evaporated away to leave behind a pure CBD oil containing a wide variety of nutritious compounds, including amino acids, vitamins, omega fatty acids, trace minerals, terpenes, and more.
 There may occasionally be trace amounts of ethanol present in products, but it never exceeds the safety guidelines set forth by California’s Proposition 65.
 Likewise, our ingestible and lotion products are Certified Vegan, meaning that they do not contain animal products or byproducts and have not been tested on animals.